 Small businesses are the backbone of every economy.
 The young and the old engage in small businesses with the aim of making a handsome profit.
-Others engage in such a business with the aim of scaling the heights and becoming one of the largest multi-million dollar organizations in the world.
+Others engage in such a business to scale the heights and become one of the largest multi-million dollar organizations in the world.

 For a business to remain successful, you need to make it run on a competitive edge.
 Out here, some signposts dictate the direction your business will take.
 To make sure that your business follows the right signposts and becomes successful, implement the following: